cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Batch Operations
 - allows you to save in latency by reducing the number of API calls
-- operations are done in paralletl for better efficiency
+- operations are done in parallel for better efficiency
 - part of a batch can fail, in which case we need to retry for the failed items
 - `BatchWriteItem`
 	- up to 25 `PutItem` or `DeleteItem` in one call